flaviaaleotti/employee_reports/README.md

 #### REMEMBER:  the API should be always kept running in order to use it, so make sure that you do not close the terminal where you have your 'python  RESTAPI.py' command running :)

 ## USING THE API
 This API is designed to help you interact with the employee.db and report.db databases.
 These are SQL databases, in which items are stored in tables.
-Each row in a table corresponds to an element (an employee or a record in our case) and is called a record, while each column corresponds to a particular piece of information characterizing the specific record (e.g: name, surname, job tilte etc. in case of an emoloyee).
+Each row in a table corresponds to an element (an employee or a report in our case) and is called a record, while each column corresponds to a particular piece of information characterizing the records (e.g: name, surname, job title etc. in case of an employee).
 The table columns are called fields.

 ### DATABASE DETAILS
 SQL databases are conceptually simple and easy to interact with through Python flask module, that's why they were chosen for this API.